 Students consider the present situation and future prospects of Roman Catholic theology through an engagement with the figures and events that have most deeply shaped Catholic theology in this century.
 The course also examines recent Catholic views on the central topics of Christian theology, God, Christ, salvation and the Church, and the relationship of these views to Protestant ideas about the same issues.
 Prerequisite: BTS-B.

 Students critically analyze the development of Christian thought from its beginnings to the 9th century.
 Special attention is placed on the theological controversies which led to the formation of the Christian community's central doctrines: God as Trinity, Jesus Christ as divine and human, salvation as divine action and human response.
-Students read from Irenaeus, Origen, Athanasius, Augustine and others.
-Prerequisite: BTS-B. Counts towards ancient studies and medieval studies majors.
+Students read from Irenaeus, Origen, Athanasius, Augustine, and others.
+Prerequisite: BTS-B. Counts toward ancient studies and medieval studies majors.

 This course offers a critical analysis of the development of Christian thought in the modern period, 17th century to 1970.
 Students pay special attention to the rise of modern historical and philosophical outlooks that challenge traditional Christian claims and to the appropriation and criticism of these outlooks in modern theology.
-Students read from Edwards, Schleiermacher, Barth, Bultmann and others.
+Students read from Edwards, Schleiermacher, Barth, Bultmann, and others.
 Prerequisite: BTS-B.

 Careful study of selected sacred texts provides students with the opportunity to learn and use various tools and methods of interpretation.
 Students increase their understanding of the origins, structure, use and interpretation of sacred texts in various religious communities.
 Specific texts and traditions vary.
 Students may repeat the course with different primary texts.
-Prerequisite: BTS-B. Counts towards ancient studies major.
+Prerequisite: BTS-B. Counts toward ancient studies major.

 Students examine traditional and recent Christian views of conscience, as well as alternative views and criticisms from various normative perspectives.
 Considering philosophical theories, psychological views, feminist thought, political issues, and literary texts, students explore difficult cases of conscience.
 Prerequisite: completion of BTS-T or permission of instructor.